Sylvia Walker: Research and advocacy

 The Howard University Research and Training Center opened in 1988 with a $2.2 million grant from the National Institute on Disability and Rehabilitation Research within the U.S. Department of Education.
-Under the direction of Walker, the center focused on work regarding disabled minorities, as people of color make up a significant percentage of the total disabled population of the United States.
-Upon analysis of this demographic information, Walker and her team focused their research and program development efforts on updating and providing service models for rehabilitation, which specifically address the needs of people of color, particularly lack Americans.
+Under the direction of Walker, the center focused on disabled minorities, as people of color make up a significant percentage of the total disabled population in the United States.
+Upon analysis of this demographic information, Walker and her team concentrated their research and program development efforts on updating and providing service models for rehabilitation, that specifically address the needs of people of color, particularly black Americans.
 The HURTC also works to create job training for disabled minorities and conducts employment research in order to inform Congress on policy decisions.

-Under Walker, the HURTC worked to identify the contributing factors which led to the disproportionate representation of low-income people of color within the disabled population.
+Under Walker, the HURTC worked to identify the contributing factors that led to the disproportionate representation of low-income people of color within the disabled population.
 Their research showed that in areas with large black, Hispanic, or Native American populations, health and educational resources were lacking.
 They found that low-income African Americans in particular had less access to adequate healthcare and nutrition, resulting in a higher percentage of babies being born underweight, which can lead to chronic health problems in the long term.

 Walker continued to study the intersection of poverty, race, and disability at the center.
-The center reported that low-income non-white populations were more likely to be employed in more physically demanding and potentially dangerous jobs than white Americans, increasing their risk for becoming physically disabled at some point in life.
+The center reported that low-income non-white populations were more likely to be employed in more physically demanding and potentially dangerous jobs than white Americans, increasing their risk of becoming physically disabled at some point in life.
 Unstable or inadequate housing and substance abuse also play an important role in understanding disability issues within low-income populations.

 Walker and her team also found that black Americans and other people of color are more likely to be victims of violent crime than white Americans within their lifetimes, which puts them at higher risk for mental and physical health problems.
-Walker identifies mental health as a key category within the disability community, and the center conducted research and programs meant to ease the suffering caused by depression and anxiety, especially among black youth.
+Walker identifies mental health as a key category within disability, and the center conducted research and programs meant to ease the suffering caused by depression and anxiety, especially among black youth.
 The Center focused particularly on the issue of youth suicide.
 As a part of the Youth Jobs Corps program, each teenager was administered a psychological evaluation in order to identify early warning signs of suicidal ideation.

-The work of Walker and her team at the Howard University Research and Training Center contributed to the drafting and passage of the Americans with Disabilities Act which was signed into law on July 26, 1990 by President George H. W. Bush.
+The work of Walker and her team at the Howard University Research and Training Center contributed to the drafting and passage of the Americans with Disabilities Act which was signed into law on July 26, 1990, by President George H. W. Bush.